 2. Mike Tyson

 Mike Tyson is seen as the successor of Muhammad Ali.
-Despite his temperament off the boxing arena, the person was a beast.
-He skint record when record and is unquestionably when Ali the most effective boxer ever.
+Despite his temperament in the boxing arena, the person was a beast.
+He skint record when record and is unquestionably Ali the most effective boxer ever.

 3. Bernard Hopkins